Alicepinch/bakemyday/TESTING.md

     - A user can comment on any other blogpost by navigating to a blog post and scrolling down to the 'Comments' section and clicking on the 'Create a Comment' CTA, a user can only comment if they are logged in
 - As a site user of bakemyday I would like to be able to view other blog posts that other users have posted
     - A user can view all blog posts on the website by navigating to the 'Blog' tab in the navigation
+- As a site user of bakemyday I would like to be able to contact the owner incase of any questions
+    - A user can contact the site owner by navigating to the contact link at the bottom of the page and submitting the form

 ### Admin Rights Tested: